 Share reserve.
-The maximum number of shares of our common stock which will be authorized for sale under the ESPP is equal to the shares of common stock and (b) an annual increase on the first day of each year beginning in 2021 and ending in 2030, equal to the lesser of (i) 1% of the shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (ii) such number of shares of common stock as determined by our board of directors; provided, however, no more than shares of our common stock may be issued under the ESPP.
+The maximum number of shares of our common stock which will be authorized for sale under the ESPP is equal to the sum of (a) 703,055 shares of common stock and (b) an annual increase on the first day of each year beginning in 2021 and ending in 2030, equal to the lesser of (i) 1% of the shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (ii) such number of shares of common stock as determined by our board of directors; provided, however, no more than 5,272,911 shares of our common stock may be issued under the ESPP.
 The shares reserved for issuance under the ESPP may be authorized but unissued shares or reacquired shares.